gregsholden/NLP_Portfolio/README.md

 ### PIPREQS FILE
-PipReqs files for each section of this Project are located in their respective sub folders.
+The PipReqs files for each section of this Project are located in their respective sub folders and are titled "requirements.txt"